Colette: Career

 The novels chart the coming of age and young adulthood of their titular heroine, Claudine, from an unconventional 15-year old in a Burgundian village to a doyenne of the literary salons of turn-of-the-century Paris.
 The story they tell is semi-autobiographical, although Claudine, unlike Colette, is motherless.

 The marriage to Gauthier-Villars allowed Colette to devote her time to writing.
 She later said she would never have become a writer if it had not been for Willy.
-Fourteen years older than his wife and one of the most notorious libertines in Paris, he introduced his wife into avant-garde intellectual and artistic circles and encouraged her lesbian dalliances.
+One of the most notorious libertines in Paris, he introduced his wife into avant-garde intellectual and artistic circles and encouraged her lesbian dalliances.
 And it was he who chose the titillating subject matter of the Claudine novels: "the secondary myth of Sappho... the girls' school or convent ruled by a seductive female teacher."
 Willy "locked her [Colette] in her room until she produced enough pages to suit him."